aspose-cells/Aspose.Cells-Doc-md/net/getting-started/how-to-run-aspose-cells-for-net6/_index.md

 RUN apt-get update && apt-get install -y libfontconfig1
 {{< /highlight >}}

-2. Add the nuget packages "SkiaSharp.NativeAssets.Linux" to your .net6 project.
+2. Add the nuget packages "SkiaSharp.NativeAssets.Linux 2.88.0" to your .net6 project.

 3. Or you can choose to add nuget packages "SkiaSharp.NativeAssets.Linux.NoDependencies 2.88.0" to your .net6 project, instead of the two steps above.